-Start with \$1 Invested in 1987...
+Start with \$1 Invested in 1988...

-We believe that when we operate our business to achieve a VCR consistently within our targeted range, we create value for shareholders over time, through share price appreciation and dividends paid to shareholders that have increased for 61 consecutive years.
-Through cash dividends paid and share repurchases, we returned \$539 million to shareholders in 2021, and \$1.597 billion during the three years ended December 31, 2021.
+We believe that when we operate our business to achieve a VCR consistently within our targeted range, we create value for shareholders over time, by book value appreciation and by dividends paid to shareholders that have increased for 63 consecutive years.
+Through cash dividends paid and share repurchases, we returned \$521 million to shareholders in 2023, and \$1.893 billion during the three years ended December 31, 2023.

-Relationship Between Company Performance and Chief Executive Officer Compensation calibrated to the company's performance compared with the companies in the peer group.
+Relationship Between Company Performance and Chief Executive Officer Compensation

+Generally, the Committee expects that when the company's performance adds or preserves more value for shareholders than its peers, that compensation for the NEOs, including the CEO, should be higher than when the company's performance lags its peers.
+Accordingly, the primary performance metrics for both annual and long-term performance-based compensation are calibrated to the company's performance compared with the companies in the peer group.
 At the same time, the Committee expects compensation to directionally correlate with the company's actual performance for these metrics, particularly when considered over the long term.
-The following graph illustrates the directional relationships between company performance, based on the two primary performance metrics used in our performance-based awards, and the compensation of our chief executive officer for each of the past three years ending with 2021.
+The following graph illustrates the directional relationships between company performance, based on the two primary performance metrics used in our performance-based awards, and the compensation of our CEO for each of the past three years ending with 2023.